-References (no page limit)
+References.
+(Not part of the page limit).
 Full citations of all referenced literature must be included.
 Any format of in-text citations can be used.
-In the bibliography, each literature citation must include the names of all authors, the year of publication, the title of the publication, the name of the book or journal, volume number, and page numbers.
+In the bibliography each literature citation must include the names of all authors, the year of publication, the title of the publication, the name of the book or journal, volume number, and page numbers.